j1an5/workers-oauth-provider-forgbot/README.md

     return new Response("Not found", {status: 404});
   }
 };

+// Example of a WorkerEntrypoint class that can be used as a handler.
+// This approach is equivalent to the object-with-fetch approach but follows
+// the newer Cloudflare Workers pattern. class DefaultWorker extends WorkerEntrypoint {
+  // A constructor for initialization (the OAuth Provider will pass ctx and env to this) constructor(ctx: ExecutionContext, env: any) {
+    // Pass ctx and env to the superclass constructor super(ctx, env);
+    // You can do additional initialization here if needed }

+  // The fetch handler method - this gets passed only the request async fetch(request: Request): Promise<Response> {
+    let url = new URL(request.url);

+    if (url.pathname == "/authorize") {
+      // Implementation of the auth flow UI would go here,
+      // using env.OAUTH_PROVIDER to access OAuth helpers
+      // ...
+    }

+    return new Response("Not found", {status: 404});
+  }
+}
 ```

 This implementation requires that your worker is configured with a Workers KV namespace binding called `OAUTH_KV`, which is used to store token information.
 See the file `storage-schema.md` for details on the schema of this namespace.